Radi0activ/Resume-proxy/profile.md

 - Reflecting on the kind of product role and company I want to move into next

 I'm now actively looking for my next opportunity and am available to start with a short notice period.

+---

+## Reason for leaving role at SmartSoC Solutions (Previous Role)

+- The company wanted me to move into and focus almost exclusively on sales
+- I had discussions to try find a suitable common ground but not successfully
+- I did not want to take my career in that direction
+- I wanted to continue to build my expertise and skills in my field of choice
+- I exit the company